-Methionine is one of the essential amino acids and a major limiting amino acid in the diets of horses.
+Methionine is one of the essential amino acids and major limiting amino acids in the diets of horses.

 This amino acid is a methyl donor which means it has the capacity to alter the structure of other molecules.
 The methyl molecule is essential for the formation of nucleic acid (RNA/DNA) which is the genetic material of every cell in the body.
 This determines the blueprint of all the different proteins in the body.

-Methionine is a sulphur bearing amino acid and is an antioxidant, critical for delivering lecithin and transports selenium.
+Methionine is a sulphur bearing amino acid and is an antioxidant, critical for delivering lecithin and transporting selenium.